zchee/golang-wiki/Modules.md

 ### How can I track tool dependencies for a module?

 If you:
- *  want to use a go-based tool (e.g. stringer) while working on a module, and
+ *  want to use a go-based tool (e.g. `stringer`) while working on a module, and
  *  want to ensure that everyone is using the same version of that tool while tracking the tool's version in your module's `go.mod` file

-then one currently recommended approach is to add a `tools.go` file to your module with a `// +build tools` build constraint as shown in [this comment in #25922](https://github.com/golang/go/issues/25922#issuecomment-412992431).
+then one currently recommended approach is to add a `tools.go` file to your module that includes import statements for the tools of interest (such as `import _ "golang.org/x/tools/cmd/stringer"`), along with a `// +build tools` build constraint.
+The import statements allow the `go` command to precisely record the version information for your tools in your module's `go.mod`, while the `// +build tools` build constraint prevents your normal builds from actually importing your tools.

+For a concrete example of how to do this, please see this ["Go Modules by Example" walkthrough](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md).

+A discussion of the approach along with an earlier concrete example of how to do this is in [this comment in #25922](https://github.com/golang/go/issues/25922#issuecomment-412992431).

-The brief rationale (also from #25922):
+The brief rationale (also from [#25922](https://github.com/golang/go/issues/25922#issuecomment-402918061)):

 > I think the tools.go file is in fact the best practice for tool dependencies, certainly for Go 1.11.
 >